gambitproject/jsgte/amelie.md

 # Work by Amélie Heliou for GSoC 2016

-I was a Google Summer of Code 2016 for the project Gambit - Software Tools for Game Theory.
+I am a Google Summer of Code 2016 student for the project Gambit - Software Tools for Game Theory.

 My work is on the branch "eqdiagrams" in the project